BluSmart

-BluSmart Mobility, is an Indian ride-sharing company, headquartered in Gurugram, India.
+BluSmart Mobility is an Indian ride-sharing company, headquartered in Gurugram.
 It was founded by Anmol Singh Jaggi, Punit K Goyal and Puneet Singh Jaggi in 2019.
-As of 2025, the company's fleet of vehicles includes the Mahindra e-Verito, Tata e-Tigor, Tata Xpres-T EV, Hyundai Kona Electric and MG ZS Electric.
-It is India's first all electric shared smart mobility platform.
+As of 2025, the company's fleet of vehicles includes the Mahindra e-Verito, Tata e-Tigor, Tata Xpres-T EV, Hyundai Kona Electric, MG ZS Electric, and Citroen e-C3.
+It is India's first all-electric shared smart mobility platform.

+The company competes with Uber, Ola, and new cab-hailing entrants like Rapido and Namma Yatri.

+In July 2024, the company raised $24 million (₹200 crore) in a funding round led by its existing investors, Zurich-based climate finance firm Responsability Investments, cricketer MS Dhoni's family office, and ReNew founder Sumant Sinha.